Last updated on December 24, 2025

 You can take this two ways in my experience.
 You can play a ton of lands and a ton of ramp to just absurdly accumulate mana sources.
 Or you can play ramp and fixing cards to a certain extent, say maybe 10 or so cards or more, while your land count stays low around 35 to a middle ground of 38 or so.

 When it comes to mana rocks a lot of players use a ratio of two rocks per one land.
 So if you originally ran 40 lands but you have 10 rocks, you can comfortably drop about 5 lands.
-Some players say the ratio is three to one, but it’s up to you at the end of the day.
+Some players say the ratio is three-to-one, but it’s up to you at the end of the day.
 This is just a suggestion to help guide you.

 Mana Sinks